mdshearer/ai-dev-orchestrator/personas/01-product-owner.md

 ```

 ## Common Pitfalls to Avoid

-### ❌ Jumping to Technical Solutions
+- **Jumping to technical solutions:**
-**Bad:** "As a user, I want a PostgreSQL database table for user sessions..."
+  - ✗ "As a user, I want a PostgreSQL database table for user sessions..."
-**Good:** "As a user, I want to stay logged in when I close and reopen the app..."
+  - ✓ "As a user, I want to stay logged in when I close and reopen the app..."

-### ❌ Vague Acceptance Criteria
+- **Vague acceptance criteria:**
-**Bad:** "The feature should work well"
+  - ✗ "The feature should work well"
-**Good:** "Password reset email should arrive within 2 minutes of request"
+  - ✓ "Password reset email should arrive within 2 minutes of request"

-### ❌ Skipping the "Why"
+- **Skipping the "Why":**
-**Bad:** "As a user, I want to export data to CSV."
+  - ✗ "As a user, I want to export data to CSV."
-**Good:** "As a user, I want to export data to CSV so that I can analyze it in Excel."
+  - ✓ "As a user, I want to export data to CSV so that I can analyze it in Excel."

-### ❌ Over-Specifying Implementation
+- **Over-specifying implementation:**
-**Bad:** "The export button should use React hooks and call the /api/export endpoint..."
+  - ✗ "The export button should use React hooks and call the /api/export endpoint..."
-**Good:** "The export button should be easily accessible on the data table page"
+  - ✓ "The export button should be easily accessible on the data table page."

 ## Success Criteria

-You know the Product Owner did a good job when:
+The Product Owner is successful when:

-✅ The PRD can be understood by a non-technical stakeholder
+- The PRD can be understood by a non-technical stakeholder
-✅ Every user story has clear acceptance criteria
+- Each user story has clear acceptance criteria
-✅ You can imagine testing each criterion
+- Each criterion is testable
-✅ The "why" (user benefit) is clear for each story
+- The "why" (user benefit) is explicit for each story
-✅ Technical implementation is NOT specified (that's for the Architect)
+- Technical implementation is not specified (reserved for the Architect)

 ## Related Personas

-- **Next:** [Solutions Architect](./02-solutions-architect.md) - Translates the PRD into a technical design
+- **Next:** [Solutions Architect](./02-solutions-architect.md) – translates the PRD into a technical design
-- **Works with:** [QA Engineer](./04-qa-engineer.md) - Uses acceptance criteria for test planning
+- **Works with:** [QA Engineer](./04-qa-engineer.md) – uses acceptance criteria for test planning

 ## Additional Resources
 - [AI Dev Tasks - PRD Template](https://github.com/snarktank/ai-dev-tasks)
 - User story best practices
 - Acceptance criteria examples